ibm-cloud-docs/containers/vpc_firewall.md

 <br />

-## Whitelisting your cluster in other services' firewalls or in on-premises firewalls
+## Allowing traffic to your cluster in other services' firewalls or in on-premises firewalls
 {: #vpc-whitelist_workers}

 Allow your worker nodes to communicate with services that are protected by firewalls.
 {:shortdesc}

 For example, you might have services that run inside or outside {{site.data.keyword.cloud_notm}}, or services that run on-premises, that are protected by a firewall.
 You want to permit incoming network traffic to those services from your cluster.
-In your service's firewall, you must whitelist the external IP addresses of the public gateways on your cluster's VPC subnets.
+In your service's firewall, you must add the external IP addresses of the public gateways on your cluster's VPC subnets.

-If you want to permit egress from your firewall-protected services to your cluster, you must whitelist your worker nodes' private IP addresses or your cluster's VPC subnet CIDRs in your service's firewall.
+If you want to permit egress from your firewall-protected services to your cluster, you must add your worker nodes' private IP addresses or your cluster's VPC subnet CIDRs in your service's firewall.
 Note that because worker nodes in VPC clusters have only private IP addresses, connections into the VPC cluster worker nodes can only originate from systems that are connected to your IBM Cloud private network.

 Before you begin:
 1. [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)